LauritsSkov/Introgression-detection/README.md

 ---

 The whole pipeline we will run looks like this.
 In the following section we will go through all the steps on the way

-NOTE: The outgroup files, mutation rate files and callability files are now premade!
-They can be downloaded in hg38 and hg19 here: https://doi.org/10.5281/zenodo.10806733
+NOTE: The outgroup files, mutation rate files, reference genomes, ancestral alleles and callability files and ancestral allele files are now premade!
+They can be downloaded in hg38 and hg19 here: <https://doi.org/10.5281/zenodo.11194283>

 But keep reading along if you want to know HOW the files were generated!

 ```note